Whole Roasted Heirloom Pumpkin with Greek Yoghurt & Pistachios (Showstopper Side)

 Dairy free recipe: Substitute Greek yoghurt with dairy free coconut yoghurt.
 The flavours of the coconut would still work well with this pumpkin side dish.

-Step by step instructions for making Whole Roasted Heirloom Pumpkin:
+Instructions for Whole Roasted Heirloom Pumpkin

 Make some deep incisions on the underside of the black forest pumpkin so that the juices have somewhere to go.
 Otherwise, as it cools, the juices will flow in abundance onto your dinner table.